stealify/stealify/README.md

 # @stealify/stealify
+Stealify is a ECMAScript Runtime or VM as also it acts as its own Runtime or VM Builder using its own Opinionated Concepts and Fundamentals

-New Positioning the Modular Event Stream Task Driven Component System where a Component gets defined out of Modules and Functions that get combined with a scheduler into a Task that gets executed inside a component and a component can pass partial capabilitys and handels via creating additional Tasks a Task is by definition a Stream so it can Interact and also be combined with other Tasks.
+which is a Modular Event Stream Task Driven Component System where a Component gets defined out of Modules and Functions that get combined with a Scheduler into a Task that gets executed inside a component and a component can pass partial capabilitys and handels via creating additional Tasks a Task is by definition a Stream so it can Interact and also be combined with other Tasks.

 a module can consist out of any code and can be build via any build tool while we created rollup-stealify to use rollup and ECMAScript or stealify lang as also Typescript to build modules out of C, C++ , Rust, WASM Source this Modules can then be directly build via rollup-stealify again into Runtimes or stealify fifo fdo builds depending on the amount of interfaces that you need also capn is supported with http3 and webrtc support as also http2